MattDunks94/my-second-project/README.md

 ### Removing Activities:
 <ul>
   <li>The remove activity feature is self explanatory.
 The user can remove activities by clicking on the 'X', which is located beside the activity entered.
 This element also has a hover effect.
 When hovering over the 'X' it turns red.
-This indicates to the user that it does something important.(see image below for the remove activity and set start time features)</li>
+This indicates to the user that it does something important.(see image below for the add, remove activity and set start time features)</li>
 </ul>

+Added activity with time and remove features:

 <img src= "/assets/images/readme-images/added-activity.png">
 Remove feature hover effect:

 <img src= "/assets/images/readme-images/red-x.png">